Skip to main content

 Do not lock the architecture until you can answer these with named owners, one sample payout trail, and documented operating inputs.

-Need the full breakdown?
-Read How to Lock In FX Rates for Contractor Payouts Using Forward Contracts.
+If FX exposure affects the architecture decision, read How to Lock In FX Rates for Contractor Payouts Using Forward Contracts.

 A reasonable starting hypothesis for many scaling platforms is integrated core payouts, with a separate standalone lane only for exceptions, unusual incentives, or resilience needs.
 The real winner is the option that keeps Finance, Ops, and Engineering looking at the same record chain as volume, disputes, and payout variety increase.